All Episodes

 I am saying we can nail their coffin shut.

-I am uh uh my optimism is robust and it's visible and it's all over the place.
+My optimism is robust and it's visible and it's all over the place.

-All right, because we're settling.
+All right, so we're settling.

 Let me ask you a question.

-Every one of you who are married or are in a relationship, or even those of you you don't want to think of your marriage or your relationship with anybody, think about your job.
+Every one of you who are married or are in a relationship, or even those of you, you don't want to think of your marriage or your relationship with anybody, think about your job.

-Because you settled, thought it was the best you could do at the time, didn't really have all that much confidence, faith in yourself.
+How many of you regret the decision that you made because you settled, thought it was the best you could do at the time, didn't really have all that much confidence, faith in yourself?

-So how many of you are in circumstances that you really don't like, that you resent or lament because you settled.
+So how many of you are in circumstances that you really don't like, that you resent or lament because you settled?

-What are you doing in there, sturdily?
+What are you doing in there, sturdy?

-What's what's what's the problem?
+What's the problem?

 Is this too personal?